kyleconroy/python-twilio2/docs/usage/conferences.rst

 Managing Participants
 ----------------------

+Each :class:`Conference` has a :attr:`participants` function that returns a :class:`Participants` instance.
+This behaviour differs from other list resources because :class:`Participants` needs a participant sid AND a conference sid to access the participants resource.

 Participants can be either muted or kicked out of the conference.
 The following code kicks out the first participants and mutes the rest.

 .. note::